cbarraco/food-recipes/Italian/Red Sauce Pasta/README.md

 2. **Add** the extra virgin olive oil, butter, garlic, onion, salt, black pepper, and oregano to the pot.
 3. **Cook** on medium heat for about 5 minutes until onions are translucent.
 4. **Add** the crushed tomatoes to the pot and stir.
-5. **Boil** the sauce and simmer on low heat for 4 hours stirring every 15 minutes.
+5. **Boil** the sauce and simmer on low heat for 1 hour stirring every 10 minutes.
-6. **Add** the basil to the sauce 30 minutes before the end.
+6. **Separate** the basil leaves from the stem and add them both to the sauce.
 7. **Boil** the water for the pasta.
 Add the pasta, reduce to medium heat, and cook for 10 minutes.
+8. **Remove** the basil stem from the sauce.
-8. **Divide** the pasta into bowls and spoon the sauce overtop.
+9. **Divide** the pasta into bowls and spoon the sauce overtop.